PG Diploma (Postgraduate Diploma) PhilosophyFind a programme

-The Department of Philosophy is among the best in the UK, with a reputation for high-quality research in all aspects of the subject.
+The Department of Philosophy has a reputation for high-quality research in all aspects of the subject.
 You will be taught and supervised by members of a friendly and informal department with one-to-one tutorials, seminars and lectures.
 You will also be assigned a personal tutor who will help you to structure your course of study and choose the topics you wish to research.

 You will join our flourishing research culture, getting involved in the three weekly research seminars on a wide range of philosophical issues.
 There is also a weekly postgraduate seminar, where you may present your own work before your peers, helping you to develop your argumentative strategies in a supportive environment.

-Conversion to an MA within the period of registration for the diploma can be considered if you consistently achieve high marks in the programme.
+Conversion to an MA within the period of registration for the diploma may be considered if you consistently achieve high marks in the programme.